vikejs/vike/readme.md

 async function hydrate() {
   // `Page` is defined bellow in `movies.page.js`.
-  // `vite-plugin-ssr` serializes and passes `pageProps` to the browser const { Page, pageProps } = await getPage() await hydrateView(<Page {...pageProps} />, document.getElementById('view-root'))
+  // The `pageProps` are serialized and passed from the server to the browser. const { Page, pageProps } = await getPage() await hydrateView(<Page {...pageProps} />, document.getElementById('view-root')) }
-}